telosnetwork/telos-docs/docs/overview/getting-started/overview.md

 ## Telos EVM

-Telos has an EVM encapsulated into its native network that simulates the same composability and programming language as Ethereum and other EVMs, but has substantial improvements that address problems other Layer 1 blockchains are facing such as performance, scalability, and energy consumption.
-The Telos EVM is designed to combat front running so that large institutions or whales performing Defi transactions can't be pushed on top of retail traders in a mem pool.
+Telos has an EVM encapsulated into a smart contract on it's native network that meets JSON-RPC specification that Ethereum uses.
+Telos had made substantial improvements that address problems other Layer 1 blockchains are facing such as performance, scalability, and energy consumption.
+The Telos EVM is designed to combat front running so that large institutions or whales performing Defi transactions can't be pushed on top of retail traders in a mempool.

 ## Key Features & Performance Metrics